metabase/metabase/docs/operations-guide/running-metabase-on-heroku.md

 heroku pg:backups:capture --app awesome-metabase-prod
 ```

-Note the backup ID referenced in the above command and use that to restore the database to your Staging app, `awesome-metabase-staging`.
+Note the backup ID referenced in the above command and use that to restore the database to your staging app, `awesome-metabase-staging`.

 ```bash
 heroku pg:backups:restore awesome-metabase-prod::b101 DATABASE_URL --app awesome-metabase-staging